satche/notebook/src/engineering/machine-learning/learning-paradigms/supervised-learning.md

 ---
-tags: [artificial-intelligence]
+tags: [machine-learning]
 ---

 # Supervised Learning

-[Supervised Learning](https://wikipedia.org/wiki/supervised_learning) is a paradigm in [Machine Learning](../artificial-intelligence.md), where we train the computer to predict an output based on the input data.
+[Supervised Learning](https://wikipedia.org/wiki/supervised_learning) is a paradigm in [Machine Learning](../machine-learning.md), where we train the computer to predict an output based on the input data.
 The dataset contains both *features* and *targets*, provided by a human.

 ## Notation